 Research Goals

-The AERI focuses on understanding mountain ecosystems' biocultural importance through sound multi-disciplinary research, public education, and inclusive public participation.
-The AERI is partnered with two research institutions, Montana State University (MSU) and the PaleoCultural Research Group (PCRG).
+At AERI, we focus on understanding mountain ecosystems' cultural, biological, and ecological importance through sound multi-disciplinary research, public education, and inclusive public participation.
+AERI is partnered PaleoCultural Research Group (PCRG), and the Yellowstone Gateway Museum.
 Partnerships enable the AERI to reach a diverse array of public participants, mentoring dozens of graduate and undergraduate students, volunteers (members of the public, advocational archaeologists, professional archaeologists), and members of the local and tribal communities.

-The AERI, previously known as the BEAAR Project, is beginning its 7th season of active interdisciplinary research.
-It has taken public volunteers and interested students into the field since 2018, gathering thousands of multi-focal data points and diagnostic artifacts.
+AERI began with its roots in the BEAAR Project, which begins its 7th season of active interdisciplinary research in 2024.
+The BEAAR Project, founded by Scott Dersam as a master's thesis and dissertation project, has taken public volunteers and interested students into the field since 2018, gathering thousands of data points and diagnostic artifacts.

-Aside from cultural research, the AERI has been involved with multiple paleoecological studies ranging from modern biological and ecological diversity surveys, high-elevation ice patch coring, cryosphere dendrochronology, sediment sampling, high-elevation lake sediment sampling, and varied forms of isotopic analysis.
-These interdisciplinary forms of environmental data collection allow the AERI to clarify periods of climatic and ecological change and stability, clarifying multiple variables influencing environmental change in GYE mountain ranges and their surrounding ecosystems over the Pleistocene and Holocene.
-This process allows the AERI to generate research on multiple facets of human behavioral and cultural responses to these phenomena in mountain ecosystems.
+Aside from cultural research, AERI is involved with multiple paleoecological studies ranging from modern biological and ecological diversity surveys, high-elevation ice patch coring, cryosphere dendrochronology, sediment sampling, high-elevation lake sediment sampling, and varied forms of isotopic analysis.
+These interdisciplinary forms of environmental data collection highlight periods of climatic and ecological change and stability.
+This research is intended to clarify the multitude of variables that influence environmental change in GYE mountain ranges and their surrounding ecosystems over the Pleistocene and Holocene.
+Through this work, we hope to generate cutting-edge research on multiple facets of human behavioral and cultural responses to these phenomena in mountain ecosystems.

-The cultural data discovered by the AERI has broadened our understanding of mountain use within the central Rockies, the Yellowstone Plateau, and potentially globally.
-In 2022, the AERI discovered North America's oldest known mountain-associated sites, the only concentrated associations of the Clovis techno-complex in a montane setting.
-The Mountain Home site, the Sheep’s Path site, & the Shady Grove site, Clovis culture localities make up the larger Mountain Home Early Paleo-landscape.
-These sites fundamentally change our understanding of the earliest confirmed populations on the continent, enabling the investigation of a new facet of the Clovis culture, high-elevation seasonal landscape use.
+The cultural data discovered by this work has broadened our understanding of mountain use within the central Rockies, the Yellowstone Plateau, and potentially globally.
+In 2022, the BEAAR Project discovered North America's oldest known mountain-associated sites, the only concentrated associations of the Clovis techno-complex in a high-elevation montane setting.
+The Mountain Home site, the Sheep’s Path site, & the Shady Grove site are each Clovis culture localities make up the paleo landscape in high elevation places within the GYE.
+These sites fundamentally change our understanding of the earliest confirmed populations on the continent, enabling the investigation of a new facet of the Clovis culture—high-elevation seasonal landscape use.

-Other notable discoveries by the AERI include the only known high-elevation Late Paleoindian (~8,000 – 10,000 years before present) stone tool cache in Montana, the highest-elevation ceramic manufacturing site in the GYE, and the highest elevation occurrence of ceramics in Montana, in addition to the highest-elevation stone occupation and hunting features in Montana, with some included in the highest in the Continental US.
+Other notable discoveries include the only known high-elevation Late Paleoindian (~8,000 – 10,000 years before present) stone tool cache in Montana, the highest-elevation ceramic manufacturing site in the GYE, the highest elevation occurrence of ceramics in Montana, and the highest-elevation stone occupation and hunting features in Montana.
+Some of these features are the highest known stone circles in the Continental US.

 Research Projects